 By definition, a charitable gift annuity is what is referred to as a “split gift.”
 Part of your gift will be used by the charity immediately for its charitable purposes, and part of the gift is set aside in a reserve account to be invested to support your future income payments.
 These payments include earnings on the reserve account as well as a return of a portion of the principal in the reserve account.
-The ratio of these payments—the percentage that is treated as a return of principal versus earnings—depends upon your age.
+The ratio of these payments—the percentage that is treated as a return of principal versus earnings—depends upon your age and the following factors.

 Income and tax details